 These are the only two Level 8 degree photography courses in Dublin.
 There are less than 60 places available between the two colleges.
 There are even fewer places available on the courses to mature students.
 When I applied I was a mature student.
 The fact that I got on both courses is a fairly good indication that my photographs aren’t half bad.
 Or at least they aren’t as crap as I think they are.

 Photography Portfolio ‘Monochrome’

 This post first looks at how I physically put the portfolios together.
 It then looks at the photographs I included in my portfolios.
-Hopefully it will answer the questions ‘what to put in a photography portfolio’ and ‘how to make a photography portfolio for college’?
+Hopefully it will answer ‘what to put in a photography portfolio’.
+I also hope it answers the question ‘how to make a photography portfolio for college’?
 It will also give you an example of a photography portfolio.

 I am not saying this is the right way to do it, but as I said, I did get on to both courses.

 Photography Portfolio ‘Favourites’

 Photography portfolio tips

 THE PRACTICAL PART